rioos2/aran/BUILDER_DEV.md

 ```
 api: target/debug/rioos-api-server  --config /home/your_alias/rioos/api.toml
 ```
-# Managing migrations for Builder services
+# Managing migrations for Rio/OS

 All builder migrations are run with [Diesel](http://diesel.rs).
 This document describes how to create and manage those migrations.